wuya51/v7-hard-fork-ceremony/README.md

 libra genesis register --org-github 0LNetworkCommunity--name-github v7-hard-fork-ceremony --token-github-file $HOME/github_token.txt
 ```

 Q: Do you need to register for genesis?
 A:  Yes

-# 7. Port Check
+# 7. Run Port Check
 You will run a script so that the coordinator can check that your node can connect to peers, and that your firewall is set up correctly

 ```